HichamBC/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4) 3-twofiles file is a script that Display the content of /etc/passwd and /etc/hosts.
 5) 4-lastlines file is a script that Display the last 10 lines of /etc/passwd.
 6) 5-firstlines file is a script that Display the first 10 lines of /etc/passwd.
+7) 6-third_line file is a script that displays the third line of the file iacta.